EJFleet/PP2/README.md

 ### Solved Bugs

-* Clicked answer-button did not revert back to its original state when the next question was displayed, in mobile view only.
+* Clicked answer-button not reverting back to its original state when the next question is displayed, in mobile view only.

-*

-*
+  Solved by: using javaScript to construct the buttons each time the displayQuestion() function is called, rather than setting them in HTML.

+* Button text showing up as blue on iPhone.

+  Solved by: setting an explicit colour for text in all buttons.

 ## Credits